ZacharyVillarreal/Google-Play-Store-Download-Analysis/README.md

 ---
 Google Play, formerly known as the Android Market, is the official app store for the Android Operating System, owned and operated by Google.
 As of 2017, Google Play is home to over 3.5 million applications in 145 countries.
 Applications are available to install through this market, either at a charge or for free.

-<a href="#Does-the-Number-of-Application-Installs-Affect-Its-Rating">Back to top</a>
+<a href="#Table-of-Contents">Back to top</a>

 ### Motivation
 ---
 While I was a student in high school, I found my self often wondering if I, along with my friends, could create an app that would be successful.
 I often pondered about what goes into a "successful" app.
-Was it the number of installs?
-Was it the rating it received?
-Or was it the contents of the app?
-There seems to be a limitation of app development, in that there are many factors that go into making an app "successful."
+Is it the number of installs the application gets?
+Is it the rating it receives?
+Or is it the contents of the app?
+Asking myself these questions, presents a problem in app development, in that there are many factors that go into making an app "successful", thus trying to predict the application market is difficult.

-In fact, Many technology-forward companies today are driven by the app market and often dedicate teams to providing insight into how to make their applications successful and what type of behavior does success have on other aspects of their application.
-In this EDA project, I am attempting to quantify the relationship between two app factors that can often be measured in terms of success, rating and number of installs.
+In fact, many technology-forward companies today are driven by this market and often dedicate teams to providing insight into how to make their applications successful and what type of behavior these successful applications exhibit.
+In this project, I am attempting to quantify the relationship between multiple application factors that can often be measured in terms of success, rating, reviews, and number of installs.

-<a href="#Does-the-Number-of-Application-Installs-Affect-Its-Rating">Back to top</a>
+<<a href="#Table-of-Contents">Back to top</a>

 ## Data